 If you have been exposed to COVID-19 or have COVID-19 symptoms, call your health care provider right away.

-COVID-19 testing-related visits
+COVID-19 testing-related services

-This coverage applies to in-network and out-of-of-network tests for Medicare Advantage, Individual and Group Market health plans.
+You will have $0 cost-share (copay, coinsurance or deductible) for COVID-19 testing-related services via in-person or virtual visits during the national public health emergency period, currently scheduled to end July 14, 2022.
+This coverage applies to in-network and out-of-of-network visits for Medicare Advantage, Exchange, Individual and Employer-sponsored health plans.
 For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
-Benefits will be otherwise reviewed in accordance with the member’s health plan.
+Benefits will be reviewed in accordance with the member’s health plan.

 Support for our highest risk members